Skip to main content

 1. Get a sunrise snap of Mt Fuji

-There’s a reason Mt Fuji is in all the photos – it’s simply spectacular.
+There’s a reason Mount Fuji is in all the photos – it’s simply spectacular.
 Its cratered peak is snow-capped all year round and on a clear day, it’s visible for miles.
 From Tokyo, you can get a good view from the Tokyo Tower or Tokyo Skytree, but in the morning it’s best seen from the lakes in the surrounding regions.
-Contiki’s Japan Unrivalled tour includes a stop in Hakone, near Lake Ashinoko – and if you’re lucky enough to be up before the fishing boats, you might be rewarded with an image of the mountain reflected in the still, clear water.
-No filter required.

 2. Explore Tokyo’s districts

 Whatever your vibe, you’ll find it somewhere in the mega metropolis that is Tokyo.
 Fashionistas will love the funk-fusion of Harajuku (so admired by Gwen Stefani), zen seekers will appreciate the famous Senso-Ji Buddhist temple in Asakusa and shopaholics need look no further than the streets of Ginza.
 If you’re a foodie, why not try a sushi-making class at the new fish market in Toyosu?
-And for a bit of everything, head to the famous crossing at Shibuya.
+And for a bit of everything, head to the famous Shibuya crossing.
 Snapping a selfie at the world’s busiest intersection is obligatory – but are you brave enough to cross?

 creative-tokyo-neighbourhood-koenji